mosaicthej/deep-space-shooter/README.md

 sorry for bad formatting and file structures

-Looking to recreate this as android game / html5 web game some day.
+Looking to recreate this as android game / html5 web game, with multiplayer mode.

 Loved Touhou and used many of their soundtracks, thank you Team Shanghai Alice, my forever idol!